groupdocs-conversion/GroupDocs.Conversion-Docs/nodejs-java/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-stream.md

 }
 ```

-The snippet above uses the [`FileInputStream`](https://docs.oracle.com/javase/8/docs/api/java/io/FileInputStream.html) class instance.
+The snippet above uses the [`createReadStream`](https://nodejs.org/api/fs.html#filehandlecreatereadstreamoptions) method.
 Similarly, you can use any other type of stream.
-Just make sure that the source stream contains any of the [supported file formats]({{< ref "conversion/java/getting-started/supported-document-formats.md" >}}).
+Just make sure that the source stream contains any of the [supported file formats]({{< ref "conversion/nodejs-java/getting-started/supported-document-formats.md" >}}).